 The other key item is to understand that the tax return or audit you are working on is not the equivalent of saving a life.
 The tax return will still be there tomorrow, and the client isn’t going into cardiac arrest, so go home at a reasonable hour and spend time with your family.

 Scott Bates, Finance Blogger at Money and Bills

-For CPA’s to successfully overcome the busy season, they need to learn to disconnect from there e-mails and social media accounts.
+For CPA’s to successfully overcome the busy season, they need to learn to disconnect from their e-mails and social media accounts.
 Instead of checking their e-mail every 10 minutes, they should just do it every hour.
 In addition, it’s best to disconnect from all Social Media entirely.
 It’s amazing how much time these extra distractions can waste.

-Also, they may want to consider the 80/20 principle for there workflow by passing the torch off to someone else to help complete their bottom 80% of tasks so they can focus on the top 20% which is the work that no one else can do.
+Also, they may want to consider the 80/20 principle for their workflow by passing the torch off to someone else to help complete their bottom 80% of tasks so they can focus on the top 20% which is the work that no one else can do.

 4. Have your clients pre-register & implement better assistance

 Implement year-round assistance for your tax clients.
 I offer virtual CFO services for clients all over the country and help them keep their finances organized throughout the year.
 This means that at tax time all of their accounting records are in pristine condition to either import to my tax software (if I’m preparing) or share with their own tax preparer.
 Most tax preparers are EXTREMELY grateful for the help I provide and save them valuable time cleaning up messes.